Editing a Fault

 Steps

 Once you are familiar with Standard type, it will be simple to understand how to edit other types, as interface elements will be common in all types.
 Main difference between Standard and Resolution faults is that the latter option will have sections or steps.
-You can find out more about steps here.
+You can find out more about steps herearrow-up-right.

 Prepare for editing

-To minimise risk of breaking the tree while editing, especially in the live environment, it is good practice to copy the fault to an offline (playground) tree and deactivate it.
+To minimise risk of breaking the tree while editing, especially in the live environment, it is good practice to copy the fault to an offline (playground) tree and deactivate arrow-up-rightit.
 This will disable users accessing the fault, while you are editing it.
-To find out how, please refer to learning path Applying changes to live fault (we recommend to finish with Editing a Fault learning path first).
+To find out how, please refer to learning path Applying changes to live faultarrow-up-right (we recommend to finish with Editing a Fault learning path first).

 Editing